crt25/collimator/docs/python/python.md

 # Jupyterlite modifications

-This document is intended for developers working on this project and who may need to update or maintain the Jupyterlite integration.
+This document is intended for developers who may need to update or maintain the Jupyterlite integration of this project.

 To be compatible with the ClassMosaic platform, Jupyterlite was modified.
 The scope of the changes and their purpose are described below.

 All modifications are made either through the jupyterlite configuration files `jupyter-lite.json` and `overrides.json` or through the custom extension `notebook-runner`.
-The only exception is described in [the next section](#iframe-communication) because it requires to load custom javascript code before Jupyterlite finishes loading.
+The only exception is described in [the next section](#iframe-communication) because it requires loading custom JavaScript code before Jupyterlite finishes loading.

 ## `iframe` communication

 To support the integration into ClassMosaic, we need to implement its `iframe-rpc` API for applications.

-To ensure no messages are missed, we load custom javascript code (`iframe-message-buffering.js`) before the page finishes loading which immediately attaches a listener and starts buffering incoming `iframe-rpc` messages.
+To ensure no messages are missed, we load custom JavaScript code (`iframe-message-buffering.js`) before the page finishes loading which immediately attaches a listener and starts buffering incoming `iframe-rpc` messages.
 The `notebook-runner` extension then later retrieves the buffered messages and stops the buffering process.

 ## Mode detection

-Analogous to the scratch application, the jupyter application supports three modes.
+Analogous to the Scratch application, the jupyter application supports three modes.
 The three modes are detected based on the query parameter `mode`.

 1. Edit mode through `?mode=edit` (default)